jonathanytan/AdventOfCode2024/README.md

 * Need to familiarize myself with various iterator syntax in for loops for various data structures.

 * If the number of nodes processed by Kahn's algorithm != the number of nodes in the graph, then the graph is not a DAG.

+* Indegree struct could have been pair<int, int>

+## Day 6

+* Need to keep track of which direction the guard is facing

+* Could be a good idea to make a class for each grid space?
+One variable for visited/unvisited, another for char